Network Topology – Meaning and Types of Network Topology Primary 6 (Basic 6) Term 2 Week 5 Information Technology/Computer Studies

 To deliver the lesson, the teacher adopts the following steps:

-1. Revises the previous lesson based on the pupil’s related knowledge or experience.
+1. Teacher revises the previous lesson based on the pupil’s related knowledge or experience.

-Pupil’s Activities – Identify the setup of each network topology.
+Pupil’s Activities – The pupils identify and differentiate between each of the network topology.

-Pupil’s Activities – Sketch all the network topology.
+Pupil’s Activities – The pupils understand and appreciate the meaning and types of network topology.

 CONCLUSION